Carbon has four valence electrons, and here the valency of carbon is four.

-- To complete the octate, either carbon gains four electrons or loose four electrons.
+- To complete the octet structure, either carbon gains four electrons or lose four electrons.

 - However, if Carbon gains electrons then it would be hard for the nucleus to hold four additional electrons as carbon atom is very small in size.

 - If Carbon losses its electrons then it required a large amount of energy to remove four electrons of the nucleus.

 - Carbon makes four covalent bonds and attains the noble gas configuration by sharing its valence electrons.